 2.Amsavalli (class IX)

-Amsavalli did a project on reflection using GeoGebra.
-The incident ray falls on the mirror and the ray gets reflected.
+Amsavalli did a project on reflection.
+She did her project using GeoGebra.When the incident ray falls on the mirror and the ray gets reflected.
 This is the reflected ray.
 She showed the angles of the reflection in an animated form.

 3.Hariharan (Class IX)